Batkhuu315/Pre-Work/README.md

 <img src=Pre-Work.gif width=200><br>

+i did not see how to reset text color from instruction video but i was able to change it myself from what he teaches.

 ### Required User Stories
 - [ ] 1.
 User sees custom text in a label - Hello from {name}!
 - [ ] 2.
 User see's custom background color.